-- IR Category 4C Impaired for one or more designated uses but does not require development of a TMDL because impairment is not caused by a pollutant.
-AUs are listed in this subcategory if a pollutant does not cause the impairment.
-For example, USEPA considers flow alteration to be "pollution" vs. a "pollutant." - IR Category 5A Impaired for one or more designated or existing uses and a TMDL is underway or scheduled.
+Impaired for one or more designated or existing uses and a TMDL is underway or scheduled.
 AUs are listed in this category if the AU is impaired for one or more designated uses by a pollutant.
-Where more than one pollutant is associated with the impairment of a single AU, the AU remains in Category 5A until TMDLs for all pollutants have been completed and approved by USEPA. - IR Category 5B Impaired for one or more designated or existing uses and a review of the water quality standard will be conducted.
+Where more than one pollutant is associated with the impairment of a single AU, the AU remains in Category 5A until TMDLs for all pollutants have been completed and approved by USEPA.

+IR Category 5B

+Impaired for one or more designated or existing uses and a review of the water quality standard will be conducted.
 AUs are listed in this category when it is possible that water quality standards are not being met because one or more current designated use is inappropriate.
-After a review of the water quality standard is conducted, a Use Attainability Analysis (UAA) will be developed and submitted to USEPA for consideration, or the AU will be moved to Category 5A and a TMDL will be scheduled. - IR Category 5C Impaired for one or more designated or existing uses and Additional data will be collected before a TMDL is scheduled.
+After a review of the water quality standard is conducted, a Use Attainability Analysis (UAA) will be developed and submitted to USEPA for consideration, or the AU will be moved to Category 5A and a TMDL will be scheduled.

+IR Category 5C

+Impaired for one or more designated or existing uses and Additional data will be collected before a TMDL is scheduled.
 AUs are listed in this category if there is not enough data to determine the pollutant of concern or there is not adequate data to develop a TMDL.
 For example, AUs with biological impairment will be listed in this category until further research can determine the particular pollutant(s) of concern.
 When the pollutant(s) are determined, the AU will be moved to Category 5A and a TMDL will be scheduled.
 If it is determined that the current designated uses are inappropriate, it will be moved to Category 5B and a UAA will be developed.
-If it is determined that "pollutant"), the AU will be moved to Category 4C.
+If it is determined that "pollution" is causing the impairment (vs. a "pollutant"), the AU will be moved to Category 4C.